nemisis84/Network-and-Computer-Security-project/REPORT.md

 #### 2.3.2.
 Attacker Model

-In terms of what is trusted, the database is fully trusted, as it does not verify anything, if a request is made to the database, the one sending requests (server), has already been completely verified.
+In terms of what is trusted, the database is fully trusted, as it is fully controlled by us and has access to all the data.
 The server is fully trusted, as it handles every part of the application with no restrictions and are created and maintained the developers and network managers.

-The users are treated as untrusted, since they don't access the database directly, and need pass through the server's verifications, as well as requiring the different security keys.
+The users are treated as untrusted, since they don't access the database directly, and need pass through the server's verifications to access the data.
+The clients also requiring the different security keys to get permission to their subset of all the available data.
 In addition, there are no limitation for who can become a user of the system which means that the clients remain untrusted.

 There are multiple vulnerabilities in our system:

 1. If one a machine is compromised for some reason(related or unrelated to our application), will not only the client using that machine would be compromised, but all the family.
 The attacker will have access to the family key and gaini access to all the victim's songs.
 The attacker would be able to delete, get and post songs and thereby impact the rest of the family members.

 2. Since we don't have HTTPS/TLS, our credentials are being sent in plain text.
 This way, if any attacker sniffs the inital packages it can impersonate the user and do CRUD operations.
+As there is an assumption that the server and clients start with a shared secret, this is not a consern in our application, but for a real application you will need a way to share your inital keys in a secure matter.

 3. Another downside by not using HTTPS is the lack of a digital certificate from the server, making it possible for anyone to impersonate the server.
 This could lead to the server beeing able to do extensive attacks on the clients, because it is able to return malicous code in the request responses to the client.
 This includes installing rootkits at the client and adding the user to a botnet.
 The attacker could also imperonate the user as in 2.